Pixelsuft/tinyfoo/README.md

 ## TODO
  - Support configuring tab columns
  - Add support for libpng (useful on linux?) (waiting for v2)
- - Other audio libs (miniaudio, SoLoud, ...)
+ - Other audio libs (miniaudio, ...)
  - Fix TODOs in code and code cleanup